joshpmcghee/parsec-terraform/README.md

 # parsec-terraform
-A simple Terraform template and automation tool to build a Parsec Server inside a VPC in AWS.
+A simple Terraform template and automation tool to build a Parsec Server inside a VPC in AWS in the least expensive availability zone.

 This uses a modified Parsec AMI with Steam pre-installed for quick setup.
 Default password: @w3some.